bio-ontology-research-group/DL2Vec/Experiment/readme.md

 Here we put the dataset link and data preprocessing file here.
 In order to allow other people to reproduce the same performance, we describe more details in the following.

+##  Package dependency
+please refer the package dependencies as same as the dependencies of DL2vec

 ## Data set downloading
-create a dictionary and put the all the following dataset into data folder<br>
+create a dictionary and put all the following dataset into data folder<br>
 [Human/Mouse Orthology with phenotypes](http://www.informatics.jax.org/downloads/reports/HMD_HumanPhenotype.rpt)<br>
 [Association of genes with Diseases](http://www.informatics.jax.org/downloads/reports/MGI_DO.rpt)<br>
 [phenotype Associations](https://hpo.jax.org/app/download/annotation)<br>